-Phirni is a scrumptious traditional North Indian Sweet made for festivals and special occasions.
+Phirni or Firni is a scrumptious traditional North Indian Sweet made for festivals and special occasions.
 To make this creamy and delicious pudding like dessert, milk is simmered and thickened with ground rice paste.
 The thickened milk is intensely flavored with green cardamom and garnished with nuts.
 Thick, creamy and with a grainy texture, firni is best served chilled.
 This is a low fat (no ghee, butter or oil) and low sugar recipe and perfect for the health-conscious gym goers who love their cheat treats.

 Phirni lends itself to flavors from chocolate to fruit purees making it a adaptable dish for party or potluck menus.